yandex-cloud/terraform-provider-yandex/docs/resources/compute_instance.md

 * `host_affinity_rules` - (Optional) List of host affinity rules.
 The structure is documented below.

-~> **NOTE:** Due to terraform limitations, simply deleting the `placement_policy` fields does not work.
+~> Due to terraform limitations, simply deleting the `placement_policy` fields does not work.
 To reset the values of these fields, you need to set them empty:

 ```
 placement_policy {